shotgunsoftware/tk-doc-generator/README.md

 [![Build Status](https://secure.travis-ci.org/shotgunsoftware/tk-doc-generator.svg?branch=master)](http://travis-ci.org/shotgunsoftware/tk-doc-generator)
 [![Linting](https://img.shields.io/badge/PEP8%20by-Hound%20CI-a873d1.svg)](https://houndci.com)

-# Shotgun/Toolkit Documentation Generator
+# ShotGrid Toolkit Documentation Generator

-This repository makes it easy to generate documentation for Shotgun and Toolkit related repositories.
+This repository makes it easy to generate documentation for ShotGrid and Toolkit related repositories.

 ## When do I need this?

-If you are releasing Toolkit apps, engines, frameworks or any other Shotgun related integrations, tools or APIs, this repository can accelerate your documentation process.
+If you are releasing Toolkit apps, engines, frameworks or any other ShotGrid related integrations, tools or APIs, this repository can accelerate your documentation process.

 ## What does it do?